everyday calculator

 MPG

-Miles per gallon figure to convert; use observed MPG for accuracy or label MPG for comparisons.
+Miles per gallon figure to convert using US gallons.
+Use observed MPG for the most accurate real‑world conversion, or label MPG for quick comparisons across models.

 How it works